With cold weather coming in York, you may be wondering when you should cover your outdoor air conditioner. Of if you need to cover it at all.

 Cover Your Air Conditioner During Fall

-A breathable canvas cover will stop leaves, nuts and other debris from dropping into your unit.
+A breathable canvas cover will block leaves, nuts and other waste from dropping into your unit.

 Related: Tips for Cleaning Your System